International researchers

 - Center for Health and Workplace Cooperation

-Our services are available to all Universität Hamburg employees.
-We provide advice and support in occupational health matters, conflict prevention and resolution, social work, addiction prevention, and sexual discrimination.
-We also offer workshops and talks. - The Family Office—helping parents in academia
+Center for Health and Workplace Cooperation’s services are available to all employees of the University of Hamburg.
+They provide advice and support in occupational health matters, conflict prevention and resolution, social work, addiction prevention, and sexual discrimination.
+They also offer workshops and talks. - The Family Office—helping parents in academia

 Further counseling offices in Hamburg